austinsonger/Incident-Playbook/Playbooks/MITRE-ATTACK/Privilege Escalation/T1134-Access-Token-Manipulation.md

 ### Lessons Learned

+The goal of the phase is to discover how to improve the incident response process.
+You need to answer some basic questions, using developed incident report:

+- What happened?
+- What did we do well?
+- What could we have done better?
+- What will we do differently next time?

+The incident report is the key to improvements.

 `TODO: Add items that will occur post recover.`

 1. Perform routine cyber hygiene due diligence
 2. Engage external cybersecurity-as-a-service providers and response professionals

+##### Develop the incident report

+Develop the Incident Report using your corporate template.

+It should include:

+1. Executive Summary with a short description of damage, actions taken, root cause, and key metrics (Time To Detect, Time To Respond, Time To Recover etc)
+2. Detailed timeline of adversary actions mapped to [ATT&CK tactics](https://attack.mitre.org/tactics/enterprise/), but most probably most of the actions will be in Actions On Objective stage, which is not very representative and useful)
+3. Detailed timeline of actions taken by Incident Response Team
+4. Root Cause Analysis and Recommendations for improvements based on its conclusion
+5. List of specialists involved in Incident Response with their roles

 --------------